Inside: Everything you need to know about Family Mart Japan Food & Snacks in this Japanese Convenience Store.

 But so popular with the thousands of commuters and customers visiting Family Mart that it doesn’t stay on the shelf for long.

-You’re guaranteed fresh sushi, with soy sauce, at ANY time of the day.
+You’re guaranteed fresh konbini sushi, with soy sauce, at ANY time of the day.

-It’s why this Japan Family Mart food is one of their best sellers.
+It’s why these Japan Family Mart foods are one of their best sellers.

 Image credit: Amy Jane Mitchell via Flickr CC BY ND 2.0